Vinney Hospice and Palliative Care

 What does this mean for you?

-Speech therapy is a vital part of recovery from many illnesses, and may be used to help manage conditions that affect speech, language, eating, swallowing and memory.
+Speech therapy is a vital part of recovery from many illnesses, and may be used to help manage conditions that affect speech, language, eating, swallowing, safety and memory.

 Fees: Fiberoptic Endoscopic Evaluation of Swallowing